-Abraham, as to what he achieved by his flesh (circumcision) was found not to be justified (declared righteous; accepted as righteous) by his works (by his own efforts).
-However, because he believed God (of trust in and acceptance of God's blessings11; of his unwavering assurance that what God had promised he would perform12 i.e. that he would be a father of many nations; that his posterity should be like the stars of heaven13, and that unto him and his descendants would be given a land for an inheritance), it was counted unto him (put to his account; credited to his account) righteousness (to regard and treat him in connection with this as a righteous man; as one who was admitted to the favor and friendship of God14; a seal of righteousness was put on him).
+Abraham, as to what he achieved by his flesh (circumcision), was found not to be justified (declared righteous; accepted as righteous) by his works (by his own efforts).
+However, because he believed God (of trust in and acceptance of God's blessings;11 of his unwavering assurance that what God had promised he would perform,12 i.e., that he would be a father of many nations; that his posterity should be like the stars of heaven,13 and that unto him and his descendants would be given a land for an inheritance), it was counted unto him (put to his account; credited to his account) for righteousness (to regard and treat him in connection with this as a righteous man; as one who was admitted to the favor and friendship of God;14 put the mark of righteous on him15).

 I hope you got this.
-Abraham had a relationship with Yahweh meaning he was justified (declared righteous; regarded as a righteous man) by Him and not by any works of his own, but by believing in what He promised and thus he was granted His favor and friendship.
+Abraham had a relationship with Yahweh, meaning he was justified by Him and not by any works of his own, but by believing in what Yahweh promised, and thus, he was granted His favor and friendship.

 What caused an unbeliever to have a relationship with Yahweh?

-An unbeliever entered into a relationship with Yahweh by believing in His blessings or what He had promised would come to pass, and because of such he/she would be justified (declared righteous; would have righteousness credited to his/her account; would be admitted to God’s favor and friendship; would be regarded as a righteous person; would be accepted as righteous; would be given a seal of righteousness).
-Romans 4:3 And by the way, we can surmise that if the message was believed, then the God whom it was from would also be believed.
+An unbeliever entered into a relationship with Yahweh by believing in His blessings or what He’d promised would come to pass, and because of such, they would be justified.
+Romans 4:3 And by the way, we can surmise that if the message were believed, then the God from whom it was also received would be believed.
 Wouldn’t you agree?

 What caused a believer to have fellowship with Yahweh?

-A believer had fellowship (became righteous in conduct; experiential righteousness) with Yahweh by faith (his will acted on what God told him15).
+A believer had fellowship with Yahweh by exercising their will in obeying Him.
 Hebrews 11:7

-Now that we know what was the basis for an unbeliever to have a relationship with Yahweh and for a believer to have fellowship with Him was this the same protocol for those who lived during the next dispensation, the dispensation called the Age of Israel?
+Now that we know what the basis was for an unbeliever to have a relationship and fellowship with Yahweh, here’s the question.
+Was this the same protocol for those who lived during the next dispensation called the Age of Israel?
 Let’s find out.

 1R.B.
 Thieme Jr., Dispensations (Houston, Texas: Berachah Tapes and Publications, 1989) 1.